unm-historiography/metahistory/essays/medieval/byzantinehistoriography.md

 ## Bibliography

 Cameron, Averil, and Alan Cameron.
-“The Cycle of Agathias.”
-The Journal of Hellenic Studies 86 (1966): 6–25.
+“The Cycle of Agathias.” *The Journal of Hellenic Studies* 86 (1966): 6–25.

-Evans, J. A. S. “Justinian and the Historian Procopius.”
-Greece & Rome 17, no. 2 (1970): 218–23.
+Evans, J. A. S. “Justinian and the Historian Procopius.” *Greece & Rome* 17, no. 2 (1970): 218–23.

 Hart, Teresa.
-“Nicephorus Gregoras: Historian of the Hesychast Controversy.”
-The Journal of Ecclesiastical History 2, no. 2 (1951): 169–79.
+“Nicephorus Gregoras: Historian of the Hesychast Controversy.” *The Journal of Ecclesiastical History* 2, no. 2 (1951): 169–79.

-Huxley, G. L. “The Scholarship of Constantine Porphyrogenitus.”
-Proceedings of the Royal Irish Academy.
-Section C: Archaeology, Celtic Studies, History, Linguistics, Literature 80C (1980): 29–40.
+Huxley, G. L. “The Scholarship of Constantine Porphyrogenitus.” *Proceedings of the Royal Irish Academy.
+Section C: Archaeology, Celtic Studies, History, Linguistics, Literature* 80C (1980): 29–40.

-Kaegi, Walter Emil.
-Speculum 63, no. 2 (1988): 478–80.
+Kaegi, Walter Emil. *Speculum* 63, no. 2 (1988): 478–80.

-Kaldellis, Anthony.
-Speculum 83, no. 2 (2008): 459–60.
+Kaldellis, Anthony. *Speculum* 83, no. 2 (2008): 459–60.

-K. G. The Classical Outlook 49, no. 2 (1971): 22–22.
+K. G. *The Classical Outlook* 49, no. 2 (1971): 22–22.

-Laurent, V. “LES MANUSCRITS DE L’HISTOIRE BYZANTINE DE GEORGES PACHYMÈRE.”
-Byzantion 5, no. 1 (1929): 129–205.
+Laurent, V. “Les Manuscrits De L’Histoire Byzantine De Georges Pachymere.” *Byzantion* 5, no. 1 (1929): 129–205.

-McCail, Ronald C. Review of Agathias Assessed, by Averil Cameron.
-The Classical Review 22, no. 2 (1972): 205–7.
+McCail, Ronald C. Review of Agathias Assessed, by Averil Cameron. *The Classical Review* 22, no. 2 (1972): 205–7.

 McLaughlin, Brian.
-“An Annotated Translation of John Kantakouzenos' 'Histories', Book III, Chapters 1-30,” 2017.
+“An Annotated Translation of John Kantakouzenos' *'Histories'*, Book III, Chapters 1-30,” 2017.

-Procopius.
-Secret History.
+Procopius. *Secret History*.
 Translated by Richard Atwater.
 University of Michigan Press, 1963.

-Quandahl, Ellen, and Susan C. Jarratt. “‘To Recall Him … Will Be a Subject of Lamentation’: Anna Comnena as Rhetorical Historiographer.”
-Rhetorica: A Journal of the History of Rhetoric 26, no. 3 (2008): 301–35.
+Quandahl, Ellen, and Susan C. Jarratt. “‘To Recall Him … Will Be a Subject of Lamentation’: Anna Comnena as Rhetorical Historiographer.” *Rhetorica: A Journal of the History of Rhetoric* 26, no. 3 (2008): 301–35.

-Scholasticus, Evagrius.
-The Ecclesiastical History of Evagrius Scholasticus.
+Scholasticus, Evagrius. *The Ecclesiastical History of Evagrius Scholasticus*.
 Translated by Michael Whitby.
 Liverpool University Press, 2001.

-Simpson, Alicia J. “Before and After 1204: The Versions of Niketas Choniates’ ‘Historia.’”
-Dumbarton Oaks Papers 60 (2006): 189–221.
+Simpson, Alicia J. “Before and After 1204: The Versions of Niketas Choniates’ ‘Historia.’” *Dumbarton Oaks Papers* 60 (2006): 189–221.

 Stephenson, Paul.
-“JOHN CINNAMUS, JOHN II COMNENUS AND THE HUNGARIAN CAMPAIGN OF 1127-1129.”
-Byzantion 66, no. 1 (1996): 177–87.
+“John Cinnamus, John II Comnenus and the Hungarian Campaign of 1127-1129.” *Byzantion* 66, no. 1 (1996): 177–87.

-TOUGHER, SHAUN.
-History 82, no. 266 (1997): 297–98.
+TOUGHER, SHAUN. *History* 82, no. 266 (1997): 297–98.